Skip to content ↓

 Dr Paweł Janowski

-Dr Paweł Jankowski is a nuclear physicist working at the Faculty of Physics and Applied Computer Science, where he manages the Laboratory of Physical Demonstrations as a teaching assistant professor.
+Dr Paweł Jankowski is a nuclear physicist working at the Faculty of Physics and Applied Computer Science, where he manages the Laboratory of Physical Demonstrations, being an assistant professor.
 Scientifically, he was occupied with radioactivity in the environment.
 His research activity in the Institute of Nuclear Physics of the Polish Academy of Sciences concerned concentration measurements of radioactive iodine and cesium in the air after nuclear explosions and failures of reactors.
 Such substances and their applications always were in his area of interests, which led him to study physics.
 Today, in turn, one of his life goals is to make the knowledge on radioactivity more accessible.

 Board Member